1. Resources

 Merchant Fraud

-Chargebacks serve as a deterrent to fraudsters who might pose as a legitimate merchant to sell sub-par or counterfeit products.
+Chargebacks deter fraudsters who might pose as a legitimate merchant to sell sub-par or counterfeit products.

 Criminal Fraud